Anthony-R-G/ConservationApp/README.md

 *Note: Still a WIP!*

+*Note: Gifs still need to be updated to match the new design*

 •Terra is an iOS application meant to educate people on biodiversity and the importance of conserving it.

 •Data is packaged from multiple sources, among which include the [International Union for Conservation of Nature](https://www.iucnredlist.org/) and [World Wide Fund for Nature](https://www.worldwildlife.org/).
 This is to ensure that the data is accurate and up-to-date.